 Despite a successful poker career, Devonshire has eschewed the Vegas lifestyle in favor of the rugged outdoors of Colorado.
 And there’s nothing that says “rugged” like the beard of an outdoorsman like Devonshire.
 It’s just as easy to picture Devonshire in flannel, pickaxe in tow, hauling logs as it is to envision him behind stacks of chips.
 That’s the power of a great poker beard.

-Though Ferguson can no longer be located on the poker map, it’s impossible to forget the 2000 WSOP Main Event Champion – and his beard.
+It’s impossible to forget the 2000 WSOP Main Event Champion – and his beard.
 Nicknamed “Jesus”, to set our collective gaze upon Ferguson’s facial fur today would truly be divine – the Holy Grail even.
 Chris and his beard may never be resurrected by the poker gods, but his “look” will endure forever in poker lore.

 Long revered as the game’s “Robin Hood” for donating proceeds of his poker tournament winnings to charity, Barry Greenstein’s beard is almost as well known as his poker achievements and his seminal work Ace on the River.
 Often referred to as “Bear” at the tables, based on his beard, I’m thinking Greenstein’s a grizzly.